tonitienda/site-contents/site/blog/blue-green-deployment.md

 The response is always the same for now.

-## Blue Green deployment
+### Implementing Blue-Green Deployment

-We will run our blue/geen deployment.
+We will run our blue/green deployment.
 This is what we will need to do:

 - Discover the current color so we decide the next color.
 - Copy the new app into the right directory (next color).
 - Start the application with the right args.
 - Update nginx to serve the next color.

-### Discover the color
+#### Discover the color

 We just need to request our /status endpoint: